-2. Harm Endpoints
+2. Principal Endpoints for harms

-An adverse experience/event (AE) was defined in the protocol (p.
+An adverse experience/event (AE) was defined in the trial protocol (p.
 18) as:

-'any noxious, pathologic or unintended change in anatomical, physiologic or metabolic functions as indicated by physical signs, symptoms and/or laboratory changes occurring in any phase of the clinical trial whether associated with drug or placebo and whether or not considered drug related.
+'any noxious, pathologic or unintended change in anatomical, physiologic or metabolic functions as indicated by physical signs, symptoms and/or laboratory changes occurring in any phase of the clinical trial whether associated with drug or placebo and whether or not considered drug related. (p.
+18)